fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 Screws for power supply!

+### Notes from assembly
+* Cover next to x motor was hard/impossible to fit due to clash with motor
+* Lesson learned from Hedy, rollers can be placed in planes 4 fixed on one side and 4 adjustable on the other, simplifies assy and access design and well as tuning instructions.

 ## Done:
 * Missing a 12mm y rib for the torsion box, had the wrong name, is missed in cutsheet (fixed)
 * Feet were missing the "pre-drill" milled slots (fixed)